 The KSRH is an inter-disciplinary virtual hub for collaborative research on Korean Studies at the University of Melbourne.

-About the Research Hub
+About the Korea Hub

 The Korean Studies Research Hub (KSRH) acknowledges the Wurundjeri and Boonwurrung Peoples of the Kulin Nation as the traditional owners of the unceded land on which the University stands, and pay respect to Elders past, present, and emerging.